bullfight/udacity-de-p1/README.md

 Sparkify a music streaming startup is seeking to analyze songplays by users of a new application.
 The app generates two artifacts:

-* Song Data - JSON Metadata about songs available for streaming in the app
-* Log Data - JSON logs of user songplays
 *Song Data*

 The Song Data files include JSON Metadata about songs available for streaming in the app.